UoMMScRobotics/UOMDocumentationForLeoRover/Task04_Steering_with_joystick/Joystick.md

 <h1 align="center"> Steering with Joystick </h1>

 This section is dedicated to controlling LeoRover using a PS4 controller.
-In the previous section, you created a workspace and a package to move the robot using ROS topics.
-In this section, you will create a new package to move the robot using ROS and a joystick (PS4).
+In the previous section, you created a workspace and a package to move the robot using ROS2 topics.
+In this section, you will create a new package to move the robot using ROS2 and a joystick (PS4).
 After successfully completing this section, you will be able to control your robot using a PS4 controller.

 **Important Note: Please use Remote Desktop Connection instead of PuTTY, as you will need to create multiple terminal windows.**

-## Step 1: Creating ROS Workspace ##
+## Step 1: Creating ROS2 Workspace ##

 First, create a new package
 ```
-cd ros_ws/src
+cd ~/ros2_ws/src
-catkin create pkg leo_joy_example --catkin-deps joy teleop_twist_joy
+ros2 pkg create leo_joy_example --build-type ament_python --dependencies joy teleop_twist_joy
 ```

 Update workspace

 ```
-cd ..
+cd ~/ros2_ws
 rosdep update
 rosdep install --from-paths src -i
 ```